 Building on the integrative competencies of the MACMHC curriculum, the purpose of the Spiritual Formation in Counseling Certificate is to promote the student's spiritual formation while developing extensive knowledge in spiritually-focused counseling interventions and historic approaches to spiritual formation, particularly as applied to church-based contexts.
 Courses are designed to train beyond the competencies outlined by ASERVIC toward the ability to facilitate spiritual formation, which is seen as the goal of Christian counseling.
 For this certificate, at least four of the following courses are required:

-- o CED620x: Special Topics in Counseling and Spirituality - CED6232: Assessing Spirituality and Religion (2hrs) - o CED6282: Spiritual Development Across the Lifespan (2hrs) - o CED7212: Religion, Spirituality, and Mental Health (2hrs) - o CED7222: Evidence-Based Interventions for Spiritual Formation (2hrs) - CED7262: Integrating Spiritual Direction into Counseling (2hrs) - CED7282: Church-Based Counseling (2hrs) - o CED7292: The Spiritual Formation of the Counselor (2hrs) - CEDI720x: Original Independent Study in Spiritual Formation in Counseling (hours vary)
+- CED6302: Deconstruction in Theology and Counseling (2hrs) - o CED7212: Religion, Spirituality, and Mental Health (2hrs) - CED7262: Integrating Spiritual Direction into Counseling (2hrs) - CED7292: The Spiritual Formation of the Counselor (2hrs)

 Trauma Counseling